MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/common-reasons-for-app-validation-failure.md

 ## Non-functional or partially functional bots

-Follow the guidelines laid down by [design your Teams bot](../../../bots/design/bots.md) while developing your bot app and enable the bot to inform new users of its value adds and prerequisites to use the app, if applicable.
+Follow the guidelines laid down by [design your Teams bot](../../../bots/design/bots.md) while developing your bot app.
+Enable the bot to inform new users of your app's value adds and prerequisites to use the app.

 | # | Avoid the following |
 | --- | --- |